Author: Wayne D. Garris

 - Inappropriate use of employer equipment.

-Even when an employee commits gross misconduct, employers should still evaluate the situation by conducting an investigation and allowing the employee the opportunity to explain his or her conduct.
+Even when an employee commits gross misconduct, an employer should still evaluate the situation by conducting an investigation and allowing the employee the opportunity to explain his or her conduct.
 The investigation may bring to light mitigating circumstances or the involvement of other employees, depending on the nature of the situation.

 Many employers attempt to make employment decisions based on an employee's off-duty conduct.
 An employer's legal ability to investigate an employee's off-duty conduct and to discipline an employee for that conduct varies among the states.
 Many states have enacted privacy laws that prohibit an employer from monitoring, or disciplining employees for, lawful off-duty conduct.
 Other states are less stringent and do not limit an employer's authority to make decisions based on certain off-duty conduct.
 Many states will allow an employer to discipline an employee for off-duty conduct if the conduct has a negative effect on the employer's business.